 A few days ago I was training Bella (my new trick horse) in her new paddock.
 I’m always looking for opportunities and new things to do with Bella.
 There were lots of flat rocks around.
-I thought it would fun to ask her to stand on one.
-She’s never stepped UP onto something for me but we have been practising walking onto a mat.
+I thought it would be fun to ask her to stand on one.
+She’s never stepped UP onto something for me but we have been practicing walking onto a mat.

 So I asked her to step onto a very low rock a few times and then I asked her to hop up on this higher one.
 She didn’t hesitate as you will see in the video.

 This is because we have trust and communication.